Snoop Dogg and Tony Green (photo courtesy of Tony Green)

 Detroit bass legend Tony Green (photo courtesy of Tony Green)

 “Then in 2010, I met the yin to my yang.
-Dr. Gail Soo Hoo, aka: the Flue Doctor.
+Dr. Gail Soo Hoo, aka: the Flute Doctor.
 She had been first chair at Northwestern High School, which is saying something because several phenomenal musicians came outta there, including Ray Parker Jr. (1971 grad; he did the Ghostbusters theme song).”

 “2016, we did Slight Return (Mark Kassa’s band) with George Clinton.”